 1. Implantation Spotting

 Implantation bleeding is one of the earliest signs of pregnancy.
 This type of early pregnancy bleeding happens before any signs of nausea, breast changes, or a positive pregnancy test and is just that – a symptom of pregnancy.
-Implantation bleeding is harmless and not a threat to your pregnancy.
+Implantation bleeding is harmless.
+It is not a threat to your pregnancy.

 This type of bleeding happens when the fertilized egg attaches itself to the uterine lining.
 The damage that the embryo does to the lining as it buries deeper can cause a few days of light bleeding or spotting.